NewStrangeWorlds/FastChem/_sources/sections/pyfastchem.rst.txt

    fastchem = pyfastchem.FastChem('input/parameters_py.dat', 1)

 | where the first argument is the location of the parameter file and the
   second one the initial verbose level.
-The latter one will later be replaced by the corresponding value read in from the parameter file.
+The latter will be replaced by the corresponding value read from the parameter file.
   The structure of this parameter file is discussed :ref:`here<sec:fc_parameter_file>`.

 | Creating a ``FastChem`` object with the first two methods will set